Mahfuj-Shohug/OnlineLearningPlatform/README.md

 ## Build and run the Docker containers: (Optional)
 ### Before that please stop the runserver from the cmd

-- Start the docker container server:
+- Start the docker container server: # Docker Desktop required with (Docker version 25.0.3)

     ```bash
     docker-compose up --build